 The key to eating plenty of dark leafy greens, which we know to be nutrient-packed, is having them washed, dried, and easy to use.
 Best for me, is to get the job done before the groceries get put away and then quickly forgotten about.
 I also regularly buy pre-washed kale, arugula and other dark greens when I’m short on time.
 Here, I’ve got beet greens ready to be sauteed for a quick side dish or chopped and stirred into soup or stews.

 Washed lettuce is a refrigerator staple.
 My kids have taken to making their own salads for school lunch, so fresh, crisp lettuce is key.
 Enlist their help getting the job done, particularly since what kid doesn’t love a salad spinner?

 On a good week, I’ll mix in another green or two to add interest and expand our ingredient repertoire.
 Here, we’re giving dandelion greens a go because they arrived in our CSA box.
 Washed and ready, they get added to salads or tucked into sandwiches.

 A fruit bowl has been a fixture on our kitchen counter since before the kids were born.
 It’s the first thing they see when they walk in the kitchen and its contents evolve with the seasons.

 I also do my best to have refrigerated fruit such as melon, grapes, and pineapple cut up and easy to eyeball.

 For quick, affordable protein, nothing beats a bowlful of hard boiled eggs for out-the-door breakfasts, sliced onto lunch salads or vegetables, transformed into simple deviled eggs, or for straight up snacking.

-Lest you think it’s all black beans and beet greens around here, we also keep home baked treats in rotation, such as these Cooking Light S’mores Bars.
+Lest you think it’s all black beans and beet greens around here, we also keep home baked treats in rotation, such as these Whole Lotta Love Bars.
 If you’ve got all your healthy See Food diet options in place, there’s room for some goodies, too.

 What are your See Food Diet tips?